spine-tools/SpinePeriods.jl/README.md

     )
     ```

 1. Let SpinePeriods cook.
-The output data will be a copy of the input with the following additions/modifications:
+The output database will be a copy of the input with the following additions/modifications:

     - One `temporal_block` object for each selected representative period will be created.
     - The value of `roll_forward` will be set to `null` (because in general, representative periods are more useful with non-rolling models).